I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ioregisterfsregistrationchangeex.md

 ## -remarks
-The effect of <b>IoRegisterFsRegistrationChangeEx</b> is identical to that of <a href="ifsk.ioregisterfsregistrationchange">IoRegisterFsRegistrationChange</a> on Windows XP and later.
+The effect of <b>IoRegisterFsRegistrationChangeEx</b> is identical to that of <a href="..\ntifs\nf-ntifs-ioregisterfsregistrationchange.md">IoRegisterFsRegistrationChange</a> on Windows XP and later.

-<b>IoRegisterFsRegistrationChangeEx</b> registers a file system filter driver to be notified whenever a file system calls <a href="ifsk.ioregisterfilesystem">IoRegisterFileSystem</a> or <a href="ifsk.iounregisterfilesystem">IoUnregisterFileSystem</a>.
+<b>IoRegisterFsRegistrationChangeEx</b> registers a file system filter driver to be notified whenever a file system calls <a href="..\ntifs\nf-ntifs-ioregisterfilesystem.md">IoRegisterFileSystem</a> or <a href="..\ntifs\nf-ntifs-iounregisterfilesystem.md">IoUnregisterFileSystem</a>.

-To stop receiving such notifications, the filter driver should call <a href="ifsk.iounregisterfsregistrationchange">IoUnregisterFsRegistrationChange</a>.
+To stop receiving such notifications, the filter driver should call <a href="..\ntifs\nf-ntifs-iounregisterfsregistrationchange.md">IoUnregisterFsRegistrationChange</a>.

-When a file system filter driver calls <b>IoRegisterFsRegistrationChangeEx</b>, its notification routine is also called immediately for all currently registered file systems (that is, file systems that have already called <a href="ifsk.ioregisterfilesystem">IoRegisterFileSystem</a> but have not yet called <a href="ifsk.iounregisterfilesystem">IoUnregisterFileSystem</a>).
+When a file system filter driver calls <b>IoRegisterFsRegistrationChangeEx</b>, its notification routine is also called immediately for all currently registered file systems (that is, file systems that have already called <a href="..\ntifs\nf-ntifs-ioregisterfilesystem.md">IoRegisterFileSystem</a> but have not yet called <a href="..\ntifs\nf-ntifs-iounregisterfilesystem.md">IoUnregisterFileSystem</a>).

 Because the caller's notification routine can be called even before <b>IoRegisterFsRegistrationChangeEx</b> returns, a filter driver should not call this routine until after it has created any data structures that it needs to process these notifications.

 <b>IoRegisterFsRegistrationChangeEx</b> ignores RAW devices.
-For information about attaching to the RAW file system by name, see <a href="ifsk.attaching_the_filter_device_object_to_the_target_device_object">Attaching the Filter Device Object to the Target Device Object</a>.
+For information about attaching to the RAW file system by name, see <a href="https://msdn.microsoft.com/1df293db-417a-4fee-afb8-06ab527331fb">Attaching the Filter Device Object to the Target Device Object</a>.

 <b>IoRegisterFsRegistrationChangeEx</b> increments the reference count on the filter driver's driver object.

-If a file system filter driver calls <b>IoRegisterFsRegistrationChangeEx</b> twice in succession (without calling <a href="ifsk.iounregisterfsregistrationchange">IoUnregisterFsRegistrationChange</a> in between), passing the same values for the <i>DriverObject</i> and <i>DriverNotificationRoutine</i> parameters that it registered in the previous call to <b>IoRegisterFsRegistrationChangeEx</b>, and no other filter drivers have registered since the first call, <b>IoRegisterFsRegistrationChangeEx</b> returns STATUS_DEVICE_ALREADY_ATTACHED.
+If a file system filter driver calls <b>IoRegisterFsRegistrationChangeEx</b> twice in succession (without calling <a href="..\ntifs\nf-ntifs-iounregisterfsregistrationchange.md">IoUnregisterFsRegistrationChange</a> in between), passing the same values for the <i>DriverObject</i> and <i>DriverNotificationRoutine</i> parameters that it registered in the previous call to <b>IoRegisterFsRegistrationChangeEx</b>, and no other filter drivers have registered since the first call, <b>IoRegisterFsRegistrationChangeEx</b> returns STATUS_DEVICE_ALREADY_ATTACHED.

 ## -requirements